 Australian Smart Infrastructure Awards

-Hon Anthony Albanese MP, former Minister for Infrastructure and Transport, at the National Infrastructure Awards 2013, hosted by Infrastructure Partnerships Australia.
+On 12 March 2014, the Smart Infrastructure Project Award was presented by the Hon Warren Truss MP, Deputy Prime Minister and Minister for Infrastructure and Regional Development, at the 2014 National Infrastructure Awards, hosted by Infrastructure Partnerships Australia.

-The Australian Government is committed to partnering with our state, territory and local government counterparts, as well as the research sector and industry to deliver sustainable, efficient and safe infrastructure for the future.
+The Australian Government is committed to partnering with state, territory and local government counterparts, as well as the research sector and industry to deliver sustainable, efficient and safe infrastructure for the future.